Commonwealth of Catalonia: The long road to reform

-The lower house of the Spanish Parliament approved the creation of a Commonwealth but with limited powers compared to those originally envisioned for it by its promoters.
-The Spanish Senate never approved the creation of the authority.
-On 18 December 1913 the king signed the law granting all Spanish provinces the right to group themselves into associations or commonwealths.
-Catalonia was to prove to be the only commonwealth so formed.
+However it was not until 1913 that the lower house of the Spanish Parliament finally approved the creation of commonwealths of provinces but with limited powers compared to those originally envisioned for it by Prat de la Riba and others.
+Faced with the prospect of obstruction in the Spanish Senate, then prime minister Eduardo Dato’s government issued the law as a decree and on 18 December 1913 the king signed the law granting all Spanish provinces the right to group themselves into associations.
+Although Valencia considered the idea, Catalonia was to prove to be the only commonwealth so formed.